RichardMidnight/wordpress/README.md

     - Flash Raspberry PI OS to an SD card and boot your pi
     - Or install it on a virtual machine

-2) Run the install_wordpress.sh script (below) to install wordpress and needed components.
+2) Install WordPress by running the install_wordpress.sh script (below).
     - Open a terminal.
 Paste in the install from below.

-3) Install Plugins ...
+3) Install WordPress Plugins ...
     - login to wordpress admin panel: www.localhost/wordpress
     - Plugins, add
         - WooCommerce
         - Block Navigation
         - Themify - WooCommerce Product filter
         - Blocksy companion ???
-        - XXX Stackable Gutenburg Blocks?

 4) Configure WooCommerce...
     - Select theme blocksy